Newbattle Beekeepers Association

 Junior trainee beekeepers inspecting a hive

 Newbattle Beekeepers Association delivers bee education that can lead to Scottish Beekeeper Association (SBA) certification.
 Since 2010 fifty-five senior and six junior trainee beekeepers have successfully completed the Basic Beekeeper certificate with distinction, increasing the ranks of Scotland's bee champions.
-We have started to expand this activity to include SBA modular courses and to provide facilities to deliver a microscopy course.
-Our apiarists will be able to study the health of the honeybee as well as the pollen they harvest during their foraging flights.
-The academy will also house our growing library of books, magazines and other publications.
-The Bee Academy will host visiting guest speakers and provide space to neighbouring beekeeping associations.
+We have now expanded this activity to include SBA modular courses and provide facilities to deliver a microscopy course.
+Our apiarists are able to study the health of the honeybee as well as the pollen they harvest during their foraging flights.
+The academy is the home to our growing library of books, magazines and other publications.
+The Bee Academy hosts visiting guest speakers and provides space to neighbouring beekeeping associations.

 Preparing for honey extraction

-To this end we decided to set up Newbattle Bee Academy in the grounds of Newbattle Abbey College which was set up in 1937 by Philip Kerr, 11th Marquis of Lothian when he gifted Newbattle and its estate to the people of Scotland to be used as a residential adult education college.
+Newbattle Bee Academy is in the grounds of Newbattle Abbey College which was set up in 1937 by Philip Kerr, 11th Marquis of Lothian when he gifted Newbattle and its estate to the people of Scotland to be used as a residential adult education college.
 The main building dates from the 16th century and was built on the foundations of a 12th century Cistercian monastery where monks kept honeybees, mined for coal and harvested salt from the salt pans they built on the coast a short distance from Newbattle.